maranatha

 マラナタという表現はキリストの再臨への期待を表している。

-In 1 Corinthians, Paul uses the word maranatha in his greeting.
+In 1 Corinthians, Paul uses the word maranatha near the close of the letter.

 maranatha の語源・成り立ち Etymology